-Landlords in England and Wales have had to legally provide a valid EPC to all prospective tenants since 1 October 2008, and since 2009 in Scotland.
+Landlords in England and Wales have had to legally provide a valid EPC to all prospective tenants since 1 October 2008 and 2009 in Scotland.

-Knowing how energy efficient your property is can be useful in a couple of ways:
+Knowing how energy efficient your property is can be helpful in a couple of ways:

-Firstly, you can see where there is room for improvement and can use this to update the property.
-Secondly, it gives you the opportunity to potentially attract more interest from prospective tenants, especially if you have a good rating.
-This is because they are likely to see the financial benefits of moving into a property with a good energy rating.
+You can see where there is room for improvement and can use this to update the property.
+Secondly, it also allows you to potentially attract more interest from prospective tenants, especially if you have a good rating, as they're likely to see the financial benefits of moving into a property with a good energy rating.